Marketing in a Recession: Advertising and Branding During an Economic Downturn - July 2024

 recovered, Pizza Hut’s sales increased by 61%, with Taco Bell improving revenue

+by 40%.
 McDonald’s saw sales decline by 28%.

 It was a lesson Ronald McDonald wouldn’t let the execs forget.
 The brand